 Pictures of Mumbai

 The Gateway of India and boats as seen from the Mumbai Harbour in Mumbai, India.
 The Gateway of India is an arch monument built during the 20th century in Bombay, India.
-The monument was erected to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit India in 1911.
-From Churchgate station take a cab, its a 10min drive.
+The monument was erected to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit to India in 1911.
+From Churchgate station take a cab, it’s a 10min drive.

 Elephanta Island caves near Mumbai in Maharashtra state, India

-Chhatrapati Shivaji Maharaj Terminus (CSMT) is a historic railway station and a UNESCO World Heritage Site in Mumbai, Maharashtra, India which serves as the headquarters of the Central Railways.
-Former known as Bombay Victoria Terminus, The station was designed by Frederick William Stevens with the concept of Victorian Italianate Gothic Revival architecture and meant to be a similar revival of Indian Goth (classical era) architecture, the station was built in 1887 in the Bori Bunder area of Mumbai to commemorate the Golden Jubilee of Queen Victoria.
+Chhatrapati Shivaji Maharaj Terminus (CSMT) is a historic railway station and a UNESCO World Heritage Site in Mumbai, Maharashtra, India, which serves as the headquarters of the Central Railways.
+Former known as Bombay Victoria Terminus, The station was designed by Frederick William Stevens with the concept of Victorian Italianate Gothic Revival architecture and meant to be a similar revival of Indian Goth (classical era) architecture; the station was built in 1887 in the Bori Bunder area of Mumbai to commemorate the Golden Jubilee of Queen Victoria.

 Bombay High Court is located in Mumbai in the Indian state of Maharashtra.
-It is one of the oldest High Courts of India with jurisdiction over the states of Maharashtra and Goa, and, the Union Territories of Daman and Diu and Dadra and Nagar Haveli.
+It is one of the oldest High Courts of India with jurisdiction over the states of Maharashtra and Goa and the Union Territories of Daman and Diu and Dadra and Nagar Haveli.

 The Gateway of India is an arch monument built during the 20th century in Bombay, India.
-The monument was erected to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit India in 1911.
+The monument was erected to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit to India in 1911.

 Sanjay Gandhi National Park (SGNP), formerly Borivali National Park, is a large protected area in the northern part of Mumbai city (preferably called Mumbai Suburban district) in Maharashtra State in India.
-It encompasses an area of 104 km (40 sq mi) and is surrounded on three sides by India’s most populous city.
+It encompasses 104 km (40 sq mi) and is surrounded on three sides by India’s most populous city.

-Pigeons collect at Bandra Talao to have a feed of the grains provided free to them by citizens
+Pigeons collect at Bandra Talao to have a feed of the grains provided free to them by citizens.